 What is imposter syndrome

-Imposter syndrome shows up when a person’s outer evidence of achievement and ability doesn’t match up with their inner psychological and emotional landscape of occasional or permanent self-doubt.
+Imposter (or impostor) syndrome (also known as impostor phenomenon, impostorism, fraud syndrome or the impostor experience) shows up when a person’s outer evidence of achievement and ability doesn’t match up with their inner psychological and emotional landscape of occasional or permanent self-doubt.
 This mismatch triggers stress, typically when someone is expected to demonstrate their expertise or ability.

 People experiencing imposter syndrome are unable to recognise their own competence and feel undeserving of respect and acclaim.
 They dismiss evidence of their previous achievements as luck or accident and believe they can’t replicate that high performance.
 They feel anxious and ashamed that they will be unmasked as a fraud.